-If the first half of 2009 is any indication, it’s going to be a tough year for the hospitality industry.
+2020 was a tough year for the hospitality industry–maybe the toughest ever.
 The economy is at the top of everyone’s mind right now.
 Even in these tough times, we’ve seen hotels sustain and even grow their internet channel.
-To help make sure you are doing everything possible to gain market share on your competitors we’ve put together a list of the top ten questions you should ask of your internet marketing partner.
+To help make sure you are doing everything possible to gain market share over your competitors we’ve put together a list of the top ten questions you should ask of your internet marketing partner.

 - How did you develop the strategy for my website?
 Research and strategy are probably the most important aspects of building a website.
 If you don’t know what your targets are and what consumers are looking for, how do you know if you are driving the right people to your site or if you’ve missed the mark completely?
 Look for your partner to be able to communicate past buzz words like “keywords, meta tags, etc.” and generalities like “rank high on search engines” and really focus on the comprehensive strategy including usability and conversion.
 There are often multiple strategies and options to market a website.
 A good provider can explain the benefits and disadvantages of each one and help you to determine the right strategy for your site.